darakian/cpe_explorer/README.md

-Currently under active development, but it's currently most useful in getting cpe23 strings that match a given vendor and/or product. eg.
+Currently under active development, but it's currently most useful in getting cpe23 strings that match a given vendor and/or product. eg. filtering by vendor only
 ```
 ❯❯❯ cpe_explorer -d official-cpe-dictionary_v2.3-03102024.xml -v nist
 Matching cpe: "cpe:2.3:a:nist:hipaa_security_rule_toolkit:1.0.0.0:*:*:*:*:*:*:*"
 ```
+or by product only
 ```
 ❯❯❯ cpe_explorer -d official-cpe-dictionary_v2.3-03102024.xml -p cve-services
 Matching cpe: "cpe:2.3:a:cve:cve-services:-:*:*:*:*:*:*:*"